Why You Need an External Maintenance Bypass

-Two Types of External Maintenance Bypass Systems
+The Two Types of External Maintenance Bypass

 The make before break EMB is exactly as it sounds.
-It parallels the external and internal UPS circuit for a short period of time so you don’t break the circuit to the load (to ensure that your load continues to receive power and doesn’t shut down).
+It parallels the external and internal UPS circuit for a short period of time, so you don’t break the circuit to the load (to ensure that your load continues to receive power and doesn’t shut down).

 The break before make will disconnect or open the circuit for a short period of time, temporarily disrupting power to your load during transfer.

-Correctly Switching Your UPS to External Bypass
+How to Correctly Switch Your UPS to External Bypass

 Your UPS can incur damage and other risks if the proper procedures aren’t followed when switching the system to External Bypass.